CheyenneH/VodanDashboard/README.md

 * clone this repository to your computer and navigate in the command promt to the cloned repository
 * enter the following command "python dashboard.py"
 * Got to the local host webpage on your PC to view the dashboard, this is desplayed in the command line as well and is often "http://127.0.0.1:8050/"

+## Known bugs
+Because late in our project we got assigned an additional file in which the mock data generation introduced issues with the dates, we are currently unable to switch between dates.
+We were unable to fix this issue during the span of this project.